Hummus53/pedestrian-crossing-controller/README.md

 ## Author

-Built as a portfolio/coop-application project — [your name here].
+Built as a portfolio/coop-application project — Anas Muhsin.